By Sarah Stuart Oderyd, co-founder of the Carnation Farms nonprofit organization and 5th generation on the farm

 His passion for cooking is contagious.
 I went from someone who didn’t even know how to boil an egg to someone who enjoyed experimenting with different ingredients and cooking methods relatively quickly.
 I saw how effortlessly Daniel’s family cooked when they got together and how they created meal after meal from scratch with fresh ingredients and good communication.
 It looked both efficient and enjoyable for everyone involved and it seemed to give them a sense of closeness I had never seen before.

-Compared to the stereotypically modern American household that I grew up in where everyone just made their own sandwich or ordered takeout and ate at different times, this was a breath of fresh air and I wondered if both my relationship with my family and my relationship to food would have been stronger had we been a family that cooked together.
+Compared to the stereotypical modern American household that I grew up in where everyone just made their own sandwich or ordered takeout and ate at different times, this was a breath of fresh air and I wondered if both my relationship with my family and my relationship to food would have been stronger had we been a family that cooked together.

 To see my family, my community and my country from the outside was a sobering awakening that challenged things I would’ve never thought to challenge and consider things I didn’t even know to consider.